 Get and Check Your Free Credit Report

 Your credit report serves as your credit resume.
-What does your say?
+What does yours say?
 Don’t wait until you apply for a loan to check your report.
 It’s easy and free to get a copy.
 As long as you have a credit history, you have three credit reports, one at each of the three U.S. credit reporting bureaus: Experian, TransUnion and Equifax.

 A Look Inside